 Once the SCCS receives a mandate, a preliminary opinion on the matter follows.
 Afterwards, between the preliminary and final opinion there is a timeframe of eight weeks in which the opinion provided is open for comments.
 Eventually, when necessary, there could be a regulation update, which would take in total approximately two years.

 As part of the targeted revision of EU Cosmetics Regulation, The European Commission is planning to move the SCCS to ECHA, the European Chemicals Agency.
-However, the decisions has not been taken yet.
+However, the decision is still ongoing.

 The members of the Scientific Committee on Consumer Safety are listed here, while mandates, opinions and statements, meetings, procedures, and contacts can be found in our dedicated COSlaw Library – SCCS and here.